paloriot/kong-k8s-yaml-hybrid/README.md

 ## Prerequisites
 - A Kubernetes cluster, v1.19 or later kubectl v1.19 or later
-- (Enterprise only) A license.json file from Kong
+- A license.json file from Kong

 ## How to install Kong in hybrid mode
 1) Create namespace